IgorLT67/igor-portfolio/candy-sales-model/README.md

 - **Power BI Desktop**
 - **Data Cleaning** in Power Query
-- **DAX Measures** for YoY change, cumulative totals, rank by region
+- **DAX Measures** for KPI change, cumulative totals, rank by region and product
 - **Responsive design** for usability in presentations

 ---